What does the Council do

 It influences local developments through:

-- Commenting on planning applications in its capacity as statutory consultee: South Northamptonshire District Council at Towcester is the Local Planning Authority and consults the Parish Council on planning applications, including applications for tree works to protected trees, within the parish.
-Residents are encouraged to make their individual views known directly to the Planning Department at Towcester.
+- Commenting on planning applications in its capacity as statutory consultee: Northamptonshire Council is the Local Planning Authority and consults the Parish Council on planning applications, including applications for tree works to protected trees, within the parish.
+Residents are encouraged to make their individual views known directly to the Planning Department.

 - Monitoring Public Rights of Way

 - Commenting on and putting forward proposals for highway schemes. these included parking restrictions at Park End, the acquisition and siting of Vehicle Activated Signs at Blenheim and Park End, 20 mph zone.
-The Highway Authority is Northamptonshire County Council.
+The Highway Authority is part of West Northamptonshire Council.

-- Responding to Consultation Documents from both County and District Councils and other agencies
+- Responding to Consultation Documents from WNC and other agencies

 Audited accounts are prepared each year and are made available for inspection by residents.